mheinzel/correct-optimisations/thesis-defence/slides.md

     - gives flexibility for inductive step
   - complex:
     - requires extensive massaging of thinnings
-      - associativity, identities, ...
     - laws about `project-Env` with `_ₒ_` and `oi`
     - laws about thinnings created by `_,ᴿ_`
     - `(θ ₒ θ') ++⊑ (ϕ ₒ ϕ') ≡ (θ ++⊑ ϕ) ₒ (θ' ++⊑ ϕ')`

-    - for strong version:
-      - `Let? p` semantically equivalent to `Let p`

 ## Intrinsically Typed Co-de-Bruijn Representation
 ### Discussion
   - co-de-Bruijn representation keeps benefits of `LiveExpr`
     - liveness information available by design
   - some parts get simpler (just a single context)
+    - building blocks (e.g. relevant pair) allow code reuse
   - some parts get more complicated (mainly proofs)
     - thinnings in result require reasoning about them a lot
     - operations on thinnings get quite complex
-  - building blocks (e.g. relevant pair) allow code reuse

 # Syntax-generic Co-de-Bruijn Representation